Hoshaiah/demo-commit/cs-facts.md

 - **2025-12-23:** Big-O describes growth, not speed: an O(n) algorithm can beat an O(log n) one for small n.
 - **2025-12-23:** Big-O describes growth, not speed: an O(n) algorithm can beat an O(log n) one for small n.
 - **2025-12-24:** Quicksort averages O(n log n) but degrades to O(n^2) on already-sorted input with naive pivots.
+- **2025-12-24:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.